| | Head Injury |

 the equation CBF = CPP/CVR.

-1. CPP equals mean arterial blood pressure (MAP)
+The following factors affect CBF: 1.
+CPP equals mean arterial blood pressure (MAP)

 minus intracranial pressure or central venous